temporalio/helm-charts/README.md

 # Temporal
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts?ref=badge_shield)

 Temporal is a distributed, scalable, durable, and highly available orchestration engine to execute asynchronous long-running business logic in a scalable and resilient way.
+The bundled dependencies included in this Helm chart provide minimal required functionality to ease getting started and experimentation with Temporal.
+This Helm chart can also be used to install only the Temproal services and configure them to connect to live dependencies.

 This repo contains a basic [Helm](https://helm.sh) chart that installs Temporal to a Kubernetes cluster.
 The dependencies that are bundled with this installation solution offer an easy way to **experiment** with the Temporal server.

-The bundled dependencies included in this Helm chart provide minimal required functionality to ease getting started and experimentation with Temporal.

-# Deploying Temporal Service to a Kubernetes Cluster
+# Install Temporal service on a Kubernetes cluster

 ## Prerequisites

 This sequence assumes that your system is configured to access a kubernetes cluster (e. g.
 [AWS EKS](https://aws.amazon.com/eks/), [kind](https://kind.sigs.k8s.io/), or [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)), and that your machine has [AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v3.1.x](https://helm.sh) installed and able to access your cluster.

-## Install an Instance of Temporal to Your k8s Cluster

 Download Helm dependencies: